 Jim Cramer (our review ) is best known for his entertaining and informative show Mad Money.
 Surprisingly only the Action Alerts Plus newsletter has been able to beat the S&P 500 returns based on their published results.
 For the money and risk-adjusted-performance, we’re not recommending any of their other subscription services at this time other than Action Alerts Plus and Real Money for its market view and commentary.

-Action Alerts Plus is a live portfolio managed by Stephanie Link and Jim Cramer.
+Action Alerts Plus is a live portfolio.
 A strong advantage over other offerings is that daily and weekly alerts are provided along with market commentary.
 In addition, they send out alerts to subscribers for their stock buy and sells prior to executing them on their own.
 If you take a free trial you can see their stock picks and returns since inception which is extremely helpful in deciding whether you’d like to become a subscriber to their service or not.

 One of our favorite reads is Stock Gumshoe.
-Although a competitor of sorts along with Hulbert’s Financial Digest, we rank both of these offerings very highly and consider them a great compliment to what we’re doing.
+Although a competitor of sorts along with Hulbert’s Ratings, we rank both of these offerings very highly and consider them a great compliment to what we’re doing.
 Travis Johnson at Stock Gumshoe does a superb job of both entertaining and informing readers on the latest stock teases put out by advertisers trying to get you to subscribe to their newsletters.
-Hulbert’s Financial Digest is a paid service that tracks over 200 investment newsletters that cover everything from ETF’s to Mutual Funds to Stocks.
+Hulbert’s Ratings is a service that audits newsletter results.

 The Buyback Letter focuses on companies that re-purchase their stocks.
 Many studies have shown that companies that buy back their own stocks outperform the stock market in general.
 The Buyback letter also has the distinction of being named to the Hulbert’s Digest Honor Roll for 3 years in a row.
 Although the newsletter hasn’t performed as well recently as others during the last bull market, it as an excellent offering with a very long track record.